-The DSL undergoes appropriate and specific training to provide them with the knowledge and skills required to carry out their role.
-The DSL's training is formally updated every two years but their knowledge and skills are updated at regular intervals, at least annually through safeguarding e-bulletins, local meetings, training sessions and the release of new publications and guidance materials in order to keep up with developments relevant to their role.
+The DSL will undergo appropriate and specific training to provide them with the knowledge and skills required to carry out their role.
+Deputy DSLs are trained to the same standard as the DSL.
+The DSL and any deputy DSLs training will be updated formally every two years, but their knowledge and skills will be updated through a variety of methods at regular intervals and at least annually.